tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

 specifications to define actual data path resources.
 See [Normalization of Gateway Resources](normalization.md).

-## `GatewayClass` and `GatewayClassParameter` Resources
+## `GatewayClass` and `GatewayClassBlueprint` Resources

-The actual implementation of data-paths are defined by `GatewayClassParameter` resources and the purpose of `GatewayClass` resources is to name a given class, reference a `GatewayClassParameter` resource and map the class to a specific controller.
+The actual implementation of data-paths are defined by `GatewayClassBlueprint` resources and the purpose of `GatewayClass` resources is to name a given class, reference a `GatewayClassBlueprint` resource and map the class to a specific controller.
 See also [Gateway API on GatewayClass documentation](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.GatewayClass)

-The `GatewayClassParameter` is a specific extension of this controller.
+The `GatewayClassBlueprint` is a specific extension of this controller.

 A `GatewayClass` resource may look like the following.
 Note how we